Frequently Asked Questions

 Wednesday of Waste Management Phoenix Open week features the celebrity event.
 Wednesday, many celebrities and others take part in the annual Annexus Pro-Am, which begins at 8:30 am.

 Yes, the 2021 Waste Management Phoenix Open will be broadcast nationally on television on GOLF (Thursday and Friday) and GOLF / CBS (Saturday and Sunday).
 In addition, the Waste Management Phoenix Open will also be broadcast on Sirius/XM Satellite Radio (Thursday — Sunday).

 Click Here for a list of hotels and resorts near TPC Scottsdale.

-Visit the Scottsdale Convention and Visitors Bureau for a complete list of transportation options.
+Visit the Experience Scottsdale website for a complete list of transportation options.

 Fans riding bicycles to the Waste Management Phoenix Open can park and lock them at the City of Scottsdale pavilion in the park between Lots 3 and 4.
 Motorcycle riders without a parking pass should park in Lot H or W.

 The Thunderbirds began in 1937, when the Phoenix Chamber of Commerce expanded its role as a convention and tourism bureau.
 There was a need for a special events committee to venture into new fields.
 Five young executives were selected to lead the committee.
 The Phoenix Chamber of Commerce suggested that the committee become an “official” group and expand its membership.
 Each of the five then selected ten additional members to make up a committee of 55.
 The Thunderbird name was chosen because the emblem of the Phoenix Chamber of Commerce was, and still is, a Thunderbird derived from American Indian symbols.